ldltools/dsl4sc/README.md

   - ECA **rule**:
     triple of _event_, _condition_, and _action_
     that defines how to respond to the specified incoming event.
-- It has a clear semantics in terms of the LDL<sub>f</sub> formalism.
+- has a clear semantics in terms of the LDL<sub>f</sub> formalism.
-- it can be verified statically and formally against arbitrary requirements that are also defined in dsl4sc
+- can be verified statically and formally against arbitrary requirements that are also defined in dsl4sc.
-- It can derive an executable statechart in [SCXML](https://www.w3.org/TR/scxml/)
+- can derive an executable statechart in [SCXML](https://www.w3.org/TR/scxml/).

 # Example: [deuce](examples/deuce/README.md) -- Sharapova vs. Williams